lumrachele/we-type-backend/README.md

 ## WeType: The Backend

 This Rails application is the backend for WeType.
-It provides access to the necessary API endpoints and communicates with the PostgreSQL Database.
-It also demonstrates use of a channel to establish an action cable connection via websockets between players of the same game. <a href=https://vimeo.com/332499170>Demo Video</a>
+It provides access to the necessary API endpoints and communicates with the PostgreSQL Database. <a href=https://vimeo.com/332499170>Demo Video</a>

 Frontend: [Weegle Frontend Repository](https://github.com/lumrachele/we-type-front-end)